 Yes, you must quarantine for 10 days from your arrival in Chile.
-However, you can end your quarantine early if you take a PCR test on the 7th day of your quarantine period and receive a negative result.
 You must also complete a daily tracking form for the first 14 days of your time in Chile.

-Yes, you must have proof of a negative PCR test within 72 hours of boarding.
+Yes, you must have proof of a negative PCR test from within 72 hours of boarding.